 A single termite on its lonesome is not much of a threat, but give it 2 to 3 years, and a single termite can become a colony of hundreds of thousands of insects, gnawing through your home and resulting in sizable repair bills.

-Let's take a closer look at signs of termite infestation to watch for, what you can do to prevent an infestation, effective methods of ridding your home of them, and where to find reliable pest control in Virginia if prevention doesn't do the trick.
+Let's take a closer look at signs of termite infestation to watch for, what you can do to prevent an infestation, effective methods of ridding your home of them, and where to find reliable pest control in Chesapeake if prevention doesn't do the trick.

 What Are Signs Of A Termite Infestation?

 There are over 2000 types of termites worldwide, all of them gluttons for cellulose.
 Thankfully, in Virginia, we're only likely to run into two types-eastern subterranean termites and Formosan termites.
 Both species leave similar signs of evidence of termite presence around your property:

 - Mud tubes: Termites use these tubes to move from the ground to the wood in your house without getting dehydrated.

 - Shed swarmer wings: Termite reproductives leave behind wings after starting a new colony.

 - Hollow-sounding wood and bubbling paint: These are signs of termite tunnels close to the wood surface.

 - Holes in the wood: You may see tiny piles of sawdust, also known as " termite frass," outside them.